 5. Public Law 105-368, which went into effect in 1999, authorized VA to provide up to 100 percent of the development cost for an approved project.
 VA can now provide for operating equipment for establishment of new cemeteries.
 VA does not provide for acquisition of land.

-7. VA is authorized to pay a “plot allowance” of $807 to a state or territory for expenses incurred in the burial of an eligible Veteran without charge.
+8. VA is authorized to pay a "plot allowance" of $978 to a state, territory or tribal government for expenses incurred in the burial of an eligible Veteran without charge.
 The program is administered by the Veterans Benefits Administration.

 Scope of the Program